U

 Cape Buffalo (Syncerus caffer)

-The Big Five are more than just a safari checklist—they are the guardians of the savanna and a testament to the beauty of the wild.
+The Big Five are more than just names on a checklist.
+They are guardians of the savanna and living symbols of Africa’s wild beauty.
+Each encounter with them adds depth and wonder to every safari in the Masai Mara.

 A Rich Tapestry of Life